Becoming the Unusuals

 Later Generation Unusuals (Fall 1967- Late 1970)

-Two hybrid bands kept the Unusuals’ name alive into the early-’70s.
-The second-generation Unusuals was a three-piece bar band with Laurie Vitt on guitar and singing, Gary Ramsey (who’d returned from his hiatus to California) was on drums, and new recruit Terry Allan played the bass.
-The third-generation band had original Unusuals Laurie Vitt on rhythm guitar and Bill Capp on lead guitar.
+Two hybrid groups kept the Unusuals’ name alive into the 1970s.
+The second-generation Unusuals, which formed shortly after the original Unusuals disbanded, was a three-piece bar band with Laurie Vitt on guitar and singing, Gary Ramsey (who’d returned from his hiatus to California) was on drums, and new recruit Terry Allan played the bass.
+The third-generation band had original members Laurie Vitt on rhythm guitar and Bill Capp on lead guitar.
 Laurie and Bill both sang.
 Mick Murray was on bass with Rob Rideout on drums.
 That completed the foursome.
 The group regularly played at the Up & Up Tavern and the Iron Bull in Bellingham with weekend forays to the Reef at Point Roberts.
-Original organist for the Unusuals, Vic Bundy, sometimes joined the band when they played at the Reef.
-After Laurie Vitt relocated to Arizona in late 1970, to pursue a doctorate degree, the Unusuals faded away once and for all.
+Original organist for the Unusuals, Vic Bundy, occasionally sat-in when they played at the Reef.
+In 1970, the band’s name was changed from the Unusuals to David.
+At the end of ’70, Laurie Vitt relocated to Arizona to pursue a doctorate degree.
+His departure also marked the end of the Unusuals.
+Any remaining memories of the band now linger on mainly at Facebook and YouTube or in the hearts and minds of those of us who were lucky enough to have been there at the time.

 Epilogue